5 tips to stay safe in the garden

 When to visit urgent care

 If your garden Zen is interrupted by an injury or other medical issue, visit a nearby Indigo Urgent Care clinic.
-We’re here when you need us, 8 am to 8 pm every day of the week, even holidays.
+We’re here when you need us, from 8 am to 8 pm every day.